Rajat26402/DA6401_Assignment3/README.md

 ## Data

-This project uses the Dakshina dataset for Hindi-English transliteration.
+This project uses the Dakshina dataset for Marathi-English transliteration.
 The dataset can be downloaded from the [official source](https://github.com/google-research-datasets/dakshina).

 ## Comparison of Models